sbr075/chatCommands/README.md

    - **NB!** Do not touch the "current_broadcasts" tab since it's used to keep track of how many broadcasts are currently running

  - Extra information
    - Anything you see here is subject to change since this is an early version of this system.
-Most likely the functions will remain the same but the code will be cleaned up or optimized for better performance.
+The functionlity of the implemented functions will remain the same but the code will be cleaned up or optimized for better performance.
    - There are 100% hidden bugs that I haven't seen while testing.
 I'll test this more thoroughly as I clean the code.

 #### Planned changes